DavidUv/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/data-bindings-to-mvvm.md

 [![](data-bindings-to-mvvm-images/mainpage.png "Scrollable list of pages")](data-bindings-to-mvvm-images/mainpage-large.png#lightbox "Scrollable list of pages")

 The handler in the code-behind file is triggered when the user selects an item.
-The handler sets the `SelectedItem` property of the `ListBox` back to `null` and then instantiates the selected page and navigates to it:
+The handler sets the `SelectedItem` property of the `ListView` back to `null` and then instantiates the selected page and navigates to it:

 ```csharp
 private async void OnListViewItemSelected(object sender, SelectedItemChangedEventArgs args)